 1 Herd purpose

-Other people, who are not quite real to us, are the source of all our reality and purpose.
+Other people, who are not quite real to us, are the source of all our reality.
 I do my utmost to make my own life mean more than that of others, by endeavouring to make it mean more to others.
 I am sure that their lives have worth only if they add to the worth of my own.
-And yet my own life has meaning only if it means something to them.
+And yet my own life has purpose only if it means something to them.
 So high and so low do I rank my own standing and that of my fellow beings.

 Anything, however purposeless, seems worth doing so long as someone else is watching.
 And nothing, however purposeful, seems worth doing if no one is.
 And each of us knows what is worth watching, since it’s whatever everyone else is watching.

-We need purpose because we are gregarious or pack animals.
+We need meaning because we are gregarious or pack animals.
 Dogs have a very strong need for it.
 That’s why they are so dependent on their keeper.

 We are self-willed but not self-reliant.
 We are self-conscious but not self-aware.
 I don’t know what matters, but what matters to others is good enough for me.

-We may know full well that the things that people seek are a sham, yet we still hate to see others get more of them than we do.
+We know full well that the things that people seek are a sham.
+But we still hate to see others get more of them than we do.
 The sole goods that we prize are those that we can compete to win more of than our rivals.
 We waste our lives hustling to get hold of the expensive fakes that everyone else has their eye on.
-However hollow we find the world, we still know it to be the one thing that can fill our aching hearts.
+However empty we find the world, we still know it to be the one thing that can fill our aching hearts.

 We use up our lives in brutal rivalry and self-serving illusion.
 We find peace and wisdom nowhere but in the grave.
 There we at last cease to care for all the phantoms that we chased through life.
 Wisdom, as Job said, is not found in the land of the living.